DirkJanJansen/Sales-Cashregister/README.md

 Register with logon from barcode.
 Barcode labels employees included

-Installation:
-Python3
-PyQt5
-Pillow
-Python-barcode
-postgreSQL
-Pypiwin32
-Sqlalchemy
-Psycopg2
+3 Entrance security levels

-The Project ducumentation and Instruction follows
+The Project ducumentation and Instructions follows